bagusardians/job-blender/README.md

 - refresh the page
 - you will see the transaction
 ![Alt text](image/transactions.png?raw=true "Transactions")
+- some fees will be deducted,it is inside the config.json
 - once you are done, choose option 2 in the console to exit
 ![Alt text](image/exit.png?raw=true "Exit")